• Home /

 • Four-Flat: Similar to the three-flat, but with four units, mostly heard in Chicago

-• Box Building: This is a less common term but used in some urban areas
+• Box Building: A less common term but used in some urban areas

 Mortgage lenders underwrite multi-unit homes differently from 1-unit homes such as detached homes and condominiums.
 Typically, but not always, multi-unit mortgages require larger down payments and a higher credit score to get approved.
 They may also require more reserves in the bank.

-Homes with more than five units or more are considered commercial properties and are not eligible for residential mortgage financing.
+Homes with five or more units are considered commercial properties and are not eligible for residential mortgage financing.

 Multi-Unit Home: A Real World Example

 Imagine a first-time home buyer facing high real estate prices in a medium-sized city.
-To make living in the city more affordable, they decide to “house hack” and purchase a 3-unit home to live in one unit and rent out the other two.
+To make living in the city more affordable, the buyer decides to “house hack” by purchasing a 3-unit home, living in one unit and renting out the other two.

 The rental income from the two extra units covers the majority of the home’s overall monthly PITI and home maintenance costs.
 It also provides extra cash for making urgent repairs and adding curb appeal.

-The buyer didn’t set out to purchase a multi-unit home at first, but it proved to be their best way to stop renting and start owning, and to gain valuable real estate experience in the process.
+The buyer did not initially plan to purchase a multi-unit home, but it turned out to be the best way to stop renting, start owning, and gain valuable real estate experience.

 Common Questions About Multi-Unit Homes